Heineken exits Russia with one-euro sale of operations

 Arnest Group owns a major can packaging business and is the largest Russian manufacturer of aerosols, as well as selling cosmetics and household goods.

-Heineken said the transaction will have negligible impact on its full-year outlook.
+Heineken said the transaction will have a negligible impact on its full-year outlook.

 ($1 = 0.9237 euros)